BroadbandForum/usp/specification/messages/getsupporteddm/readme.md

 This element contains a Path Name to an Object (not an Object Instance) in the Agent's Supported Data Model.

+`bool next_level`

+This element, if `true`, indicates that the Agent should return only those objects matched by the Path Name or Search Path in `obj_path` and its immediate (i.e., next level) child objects.

 `bool return_commands`

 This element, if `true`, indicates that the Agent should include a supported_command_list element containing Commands supported by the reported Object(s).